Serpent - Ukhu Pacha Guardian

 You do not have to become what you buried.
 You have to remember that it belongs to you.

-What You’ve Probably Believed About Your Shadow
+What Have You Probably Believed About Your Shadow?

 Common Belief